andrem000/iLuvRags/README.md

 Output includes:
 - Tier1 and Tier2 rows: `[source#chunk] score=...` and `URL`
 - Timings (ms) for dense, sparse, fusion, rerank, total
+- Dense/sparse breakdown per result in pretty mode

+### Low-Confidence Guardrail

+- Retrieval marks a query as low-confidence if fused scores are too low/flat or too few results exceed a small threshold.
+- When `--pretty` is used, reasons are shown.
+By default, generation is suppressed in low-confidence cases.
+- Override with `--allow_low_conf_gen` to force generation.

 ### Retrieval Evaluation (Recall@k, MRR)